Kalshi API Integration Guide

 }

-// Example: Get portfolio fills
+// Example: Get all portfolio fills (with pagination)

-async function getPortfolioFills() {
+async function getAllFills() {

-const method = 'GET';
+const allFills = [];

-const headers = createSignature(method, path);
+const headers = createSignature('GET', path);

 const response = await axios.get(`${BASE_URL}${path}`, { headers });